 UHC provides dedicated call rooms for family medicine residents while on call, night medicine or if too fatigued to return home after an assignment.

 The resident will receive three embroidered lab coats each academic year.
 Lab coats are ordered and received through the Medical Staff office.
 Generally residents do not wear uniforms; however, scrubs are provided at no charge when clinical duties dictate.

 Residents may be reimbursed up to $2,000.00 for moving expenses on a one-time basis for relocation purposes.
-All receipts for expenses incurred after Match day must be itemized and for items such as moving companies, moving trucks, boxes, etc. Questions regarding covered expenses should be forwarded to the Residency Manager prior to the expenditure.
+All receipts for expenses incurred after Match day must be itemized and for items such as moving companies, moving trucks, boxes, etc. Reimbursement will be received on the initial residency paycheck after receipts are submitted.
+Questions regarding covered expenses should be forwarded to the Residency Administrator prior to the expenditure.

-Each resident will be entitled to $1,000.00 per year for Medical Education Conferences or books/Aps.
-The EMR utilized by the Program provides electronics access to various on-line resources such as Up-to Date, etc at all times.
+Each resident will be entitled to $1,000.00 per year for Medical Education Conferences, educational modules, test bank questions or books/Aps, etc. The EMR utilized by the Program provides electronics access to various on-line resources such as Up-to Date, etc. at all times.
 Non-utilized money will not be carried over to the next year.